EuroMillions and Millionaire Raffle Interactive Game Procedures

 Without limiting Camelot's liability (set out in Rule 5(D)(5) of the Rules), if there is a Cancelled Draw, Camelot will refund you, if you have bought an Entry only, or an Entry for a Multi-draw for the Cancelled Draw and other Draws, an amount equal to that part of the price paid for the Cancelled Draw.

 A refund will usually be paid directly to your National Lottery account but Camelot may choose to pay the refund in a different way.
-No interest is payable on refunds made.
+No interest will be paid on refunds made.

 No refund will be payable if a Draw has been delayed or postponed.